Skip to main content

 Block proposals consist of an ordered list of transaction hashes and a state merkle root from D blocks ago.
 The delay parameter D is set in code; it is expected that D = 10 initially.

-An account's reserve balance is effectively a budget for "in-flight" orders; it exists to ensure that only transactions that are paid for are included in blocks.
+An account's available balance computed by consensus (as of D blocks ago) is effectively a budget for "in-flight" orders; it exists to ensure that the account can pay for all submitted transactions.

 Execution